ShianLiChen/OOP-Basics-Explanation-and-Example/README.md

 Please start with the OOPExplanation cpp file and work your way through the exercises.
 You can check your work with the OOPAnswer cpp file.

-Hope you enjoy learning about OOP and its specific implementation in C++.
+Hope you enjoy learning about OOP and its specific implementation in C++!